-Sound Transit removes top safety chief, based on fatal Amtrak-crash report
+Sound Transit removes top safety chief, following fatal Amtrak-crash report

 Salah Al-Tamimi, Sound Transit chief executive safety and quality officer, no longer holds that post and his future has yet to be determined, Rogoff said.
 Al-Tamimi is currently on medical leave, but might be able to return in a lower-ranked position in another department, Rogoff said.

 To replace him, Moises Gutierrez was promoted to interim director of the new safety division.
-As a deputy construction-management director, Gutierrez recently devised new light-rail stairway options to cope with rampant escalator failures.
+As a deputy construction-management director, Gutierrez recently devised new stairway options to cope with escalator failures in some light-rail train stations..

 “He is a very good leader of people,” Rogoff said.